microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

     ![Remember your subscription](InstructionImages/Build2025Images/RememberSubscription.png)

-4. Select ‘+Add’ and finish creating your project catalog by adding a name (‘MyCatalog’), selecting ‘GitHub’ as your catalog location, then select ‘Personal access token’.
+4. Go to the Catalog's blade above the Identity blade.Select ‘+Add’ and finish creating your project catalog by adding a name (‘MyCatalog’), selecting ‘GitHub’ as your catalog location, then select ‘Personal access token’.
 This will use a repository we prepared for this lab.
 Fill in the following:
     a. **Repository**: `https://github.com/jylama/build-2025-devcenter.git`
     b. **Branch**: `main`
     c. **Folder path**: `catalog/image-definitions`
     d. **Secret Identifier NOTE: you need to modify this URL using the first 6 characters in your subscription**: `https://keyvault-[first 6 characters of user subscription id].vault.azure.net/secrets/GitHubPAT`  This is where you can use those 6 characters you noted!
 You can also find the first 6 characters by going to your project, and clicking on 'overview'.

-5. Once the Catalog attach and sync are complete, select ‘image definitions’ and you can see image definitions imported
+5. Once the Catalog attach and sync are complete, click on the 'Manage' dropdown and select ‘image definitions’- you can see image definitions imported
     a.
 [Optional] Choose one of the image definitions and select ‘Build’ - this action will generate a custom image to be used when creating dev boxes, thereby enhancing dev box creation times and achieving cost savings.
 This will take some time, so please move onto part 4 as it loads.

+### *Create a custom network connection in the Azure Portal*
+*Create custom network connection resources to leverage firewalls or connect to on-premise resources.
+For the sake of time, we have created a VNET.*

+1. Open up a new tab and go to portal.azure.com, log in using your user name and password for the Azure Portal (found in the side panel) and follow the steps to finish creating a Network Connection

+    a.
+Search for ‘Network Connections’ in the search bar of the Azure portal.
+Click ‘Create’ to start network connection creation.
+    b.
+Name your network connection.
+Select the Virtual Network we have provided in our new region Spain Central.
+Click on ‘Create’.

+### *Attach your network connection to your Dev Center*
+Attach your network connection to your Dev Center so it can later be used to create Dev Boxes.
+1. Look up 'Dev Center' in the search bar.
+Select your Dev Center.
+2. Click on the 'Dev Box Configuration' dropdown, then select 'Networking'
+3. Click on 'Add'.
+Then select the network connection you created.

 # Part 4: Restore your dev box in the Developer Portal!
 *We can now complete step 8 in part 2 to restore your Dev Box!*